-This page has a collection of facts and statistics on Brazil’s economy.
-It includes current numerical data on indicators such as CPI, assets, money supply, unemployment rates, M3 and more.
-All country statistics on Quandl come with full historical data that you can download, graph, embed or access via our API.
-Just click on any rate or graph to see the entire data history as a time series.
+This is a collection of facts and statistics on Brazil’s economy, society, demography, energy, education and health.
+It includes up to date time-series data on indicators such as unemployment rates, GDP, growth, price indexes, inflation and more.
+All country statistics from Quandl come with full historical data that can be downloaded, embedded, graphed or accessed via our API.
+Clicking on any statistic or graph will allow you to view the entire data history as a time series.

 Growth, employment, inflation, markets, trade, government finance and other economic data for Brazil.